Caries vaccine

 A caries vaccine is a vaccine to prevent and protect against tooth decay.
 Streptococcus mutans (S. mutans) has been identified as the major etiological agent of human dental caries.
 The development of a vaccine for tooth decay has been under investigation since the 1970s.
 In 1972, a caries vaccine was said to be in animal testing in England, and that it would have begun human testing soon.
-However, intrinsic difficulties in developing it, coupled with lack of strong economic interests, are reasons for historically slow development.
 Several types of vaccines are being developed at research centres, with some kind of caries vaccines being considered to diminish or prevent dental caries' impact on young people.

-Attempts using replacement therapy
+Attempts aimed at S. mutans replacement

+Oragenics and BCS3-L1

 Jeffrey Hillman from the University of Florida developed a genetically modified strain of Streptococcus mutans called BCS3-L1, that is incapable of producing lactic acid – the acid that dissolves tooth enamel – and aggressively replaces native flora.
-In laboratory tests, rats who were given BCS3-L1 were conferred with a lifetime of protection against S. mutans.
+In laboratory tests, rats who were given BCS3-L1 were conferred protection against S. mutans that persisted through a six-month follow-up.
 BCS3-L1 colonizes the mouth and, compared to its native counterpart, overproduces the lantibiotic mutacin 1140, which allows it to out-compete wild-type S. mutans.

-Hillman suggested that treatment with BCS3-L1 in humans could also provide a lifetime of protection, or, at worst, require occasional re-applications.
-He stated that the treatment would be available in dentists' offices and "will probably cost less than $100."
-The product was being developed by Oragenics, but was shelved in 2014, citing regulatory concerns and patent issues.
+Hillman founded Oragenics in 1996 to commercialize BCS3-L1, also known as MU1140-S. The company suggested that BCS3-L1 could confer a lifetime of protection, or, at worst, require occasional re-applications.
+Hillman further stated that the treatment would be available in dentists' offices and "will probably cost less than $100."

+In November 2004 Oragenics got Investigational New Drug approval from the FDA to conduct a Phase I trial on their treatment.
+The FDA mandated that the trial could only be conducted on people who had a full set of dentures (no teeth), and were under the age of 55.
+A year later, the company had only managed to enroll a handful of people into the trial, so they went back to the FDA to ask for a different trial design.
+In 2006 the FDA agreed to a different Phase I trial design.
+In 2006 Oragenics conducted a small trial on ten people that involved in-hospital monitoring followed by a two month follow-up phase.

+Oragenics announced they had shelved development in 2014, citing regulatory concerns and patent issues.
+According to one report, the company abandoned clinical trials due to enrollment difficulties stemming from the FDA-mandated enrollment criteria.
 In 2016, Oragenics received a 17-year patent for the product.
-In 2023, the startup Lumina Probiotic began developing a BCS3-L1 application in Próspera, Honduras.
-In April 2024, Lantern Bioworks said it had already given the engineered strain to about 60 volunteers and opened online pre-orders, with consumer kits expected to ship later that year.

-By January 2025 the first retail batch, 500 single-use “cosmetic toothpaste” kits priced at US $250, had been dispatched.
-The company now markets Lumina solely as a product that “protects enamel and balances oral pH,” a positioning intended to keep it outside U.S. FDA drug regulations.
-Lumina also announced plans for optional mail-in mouth-swab tests so users can check whether BCS3-L1 has stably colonised, but as of July 2025 no peer-reviewed human safety or efficacy data have been published.

 On rare occasions the native S. mutans strain escapes into the blood, potentially causing dangerous heart infections.
 It is unclear how likely BCS3-L1 is to do the same.